+This course provides a comprehensive review for Family Nurse Practitioner students with the goal of preparing students for successful transition to clinical practice.
 This course is taken in the last clinical term and provides a comprehensive review of management content for Family Nurse Practitioner students.
 Students are guided through self-paced reviews and tested on individual content areas, then comprehensively on a final exam

-Prerequisite: NP didactic and clinical courses through NP713
+Prerequisite: NP didactic and clinical courses through NP7143

-Prerequisite or concurrent: NP714, NP715, NP716
+Prerequisite or concurrent: NP714, NP715 and, NP716